Welcome to today's edition of the Rush 24-7 podcast.

 Wasn't the best father, wasn't the best husband, wasn't it?

-He was the best golfer for a while, but wasn't.
+Wasn't the best golfer for a while, but wasn't it was all a manufactured image.

 This is the danger of these kind of things.

-Now, I just think Tiger's problem's mental.
+Now, I just think Tiger's problem is mental.

-I mean, it's it's a mental thing.
+I mean, it's a mental thing.

 If he was totally able to not think about himself, then he'd be able to overcome it.

-Oh, I think the sure I think the ability is still in there.
+Oh, I think the, sure, I think the ability is still in there.

 Golf is such a mental game.